Jaijeet9/BunningsFW/README.md

 To Run with maven
-Go to commandline : Go to framework directory : mvn test (It will run all the testcases from the testrunner)
+Go to commandline : Go to framework directory : mvn test (It will run all the testcases from the testrunner).
+Alternative, right click option in the feature file can be used to the run the tests.

 Alternatively ,Run the testrunner and find the output and reports in the test output folder